fred-mcmaster/fred-mcmaster/README.md

 # About Me
-- 👋 Hi, I’m Fred, and currently a final-year student at McMaster University.
+- 👋 Hi, I’m Fred, and currently a new graduate from McMaster University.
 - 👀 I’m interested in developing useful Apps and software.
-- 🌱 I’m currently self-learning a few server-based scripts like using React and Node.js.
+- 🌱 I’m self-learning a few server-based scripts like using React and Node.js.
 - 💞️ I’m looking to collaborate on any commercial-related, gaming-related, or other kinds of interesting projects.
 - 📫 How to reach me?
 You can reach me by sending email to fredli6226@gmail.com
 <!---